On the Learnability of Watermarks for Language Models: Methods

 \subsection{\Sampbased watermark distillation}

-\Sampbased watermark distillation (\WDS) consists of two stages.
+\Sampbased watermark distillation has two stages.
 First, we generate watermarked text from teacher model $\plm$ with \decbased watermarking strategy $\fw$ applied using key $\xi$.
-Then, we fine-tune the student model $p_\theta$ on this watermarked text using the standard language modeling cross-entropy loss.
+Then, we fine-tune the student model $\ptheta$ on this watermarked text using the standard language modeling cross-entropy loss.